-In 2008, the Guadalupe Early Childhood Center in Immokalee, Florida requested I to bring the Pre-K Literacy/Violin Program to their center – virtually all of whom have limited to no English language skills, and live well below the poverty line.
-Now in its seventh year, the Guadalupe Early Childhood Center program has 96 four-year old children enrolled in the literacy/violin program; they are taught by five FGCU Bower School of Music students.
-For the little ones, the curriculum has proven extremely beneficial for skills and behaviors designed to promote success in learning: listening, focus, self-discipline, pre-reading, recognition of patterns, fine motor skills, memory and abstract thinking.
+In 2008, the Guadalupe Early Childhood Center in Immokalee, Florida requested I to bring the Pre-K Literacy/Violin Program to their center – most of whom have limited to no English language skills, and live well below the poverty line.
+The Guadalupe Early Childhood Center program had 96 four-year old children enrolled in the literacy/violin program; and were taught by five FGCU Bower School of Music students.
+For the little ones, the curriculum proved extremely beneficial for skills and behaviors designed to promote success in learning: listening, focus, self-discipline, pre-reading, recognition of patterns, fine motor skills, memory and abstract thinking.
 Rather than proceeding to kindergarten unprepared, nearly all of them ranked in the top quartile of kindergarten readiness.
-At the same time, the college students are learning patience and honing their teaching strategies.
+At the same time, the college students were learning patience and honing their teaching strategies.

-In 2014, through the generosity of private donors, the Collier County programs have expanded to include 330 four-year olds in seven sites.
-The ultimate goal is to offer the program in all Collier Head Start Pre-K programs, and create a replicable program that may be expanded to other communities.
+In 2012, through the generosity of private donors, the Collier County programs expanded to include 4 Head Start classrooms in the Collier County Public Schools.
+The ultimate goal is to offer the program in all Collier Head Start Pre-K programs.
+The program has been replicated in other communities.